Aladefaruk/tudu/README.md

 ### Walkthrough the functionalities

-1. **To Create a new board**
+1. **To Add a new task**

-- Click on the "Add board +" button and enter board name
+- Enter task name into the input form field provided and click the "Add +" button

-2. **To Create a new list**
+2. **Toggling task as complete/incomplete**

+- Toggle the check box infront of the task name to mark tasks as complete/incomplete
+  - For completed task, you will see a line through the task name

+2. **Toggling task as complete/incomplete**

-- Click on the "Add list +" button and enter list name
+- Click the delete button to delete corresponding task

-3. **Moving lists**

-- Reorder the lists horizontally by simply dragging them to whatever destination you want

-4. **Moving Board**

-- Reorder the boards horizontally by simply dragging them to whatever destination you want

-5. **Tasks**
+3. **Tasks**

-- Reorder the tasks vertically by simply dragging them to whatever destination you want inside a particular list
+- Reorder the tasks vertically by simply dragging the task up and down
-- Reorder the tasks horizontally across multiple lists by simply dragging them to whatever destination you want
-- Tasks can be edited and deleted
-- Priorities are also assigned to tasks